axieinfinity/ronin-documentation/docs/node-operators/mainnet/bridge.md

 ---
-description: Run a bridge operator on the mainnet.
+description: Run a bridge operator node the mainnet.
 ---

-# Run a bridge operator node
+# Run a bridge node
 This guide demonstrates how to run a bridge operator node from a Docker image.

 ## Prerequisites